TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Introduction

-Second, space contention arises as numerous agents compete for limited GPU memory.
-Agent-unaware memory allocation policies like FCFS often lead to performance bottlenecks, where a non-critical agent causes the eviction of a critical-path agent's \KVC, a problem we refer to as critical inversion.
-We do an empirical measurement on the application Code-Writer, and count the preemption number of critical inversion.
-As shown in Figure~\ref{fig:contention_exp}, these harmful preemptions happen are frequent.
+Spatial contention arises as numerous agents compete for limited GPU memory.
+As illustrated in Figure~\ref{fig:contention_model}, an agent on the critical path can be stalled if a non-critical agent arrives earlier and occupies the limited GPU memory.
+Agent-unaware allocation policies like FCFS lead to a problem we term \textit{critical inversion}: a non-critical agent occupies memory and causes the eviction of a critical-path agent's \KVC.
 This forces the evicted critical agent to undergo a costly context recomputation, stalling the entire application workflow.
+We measure this phenomenon on the Code-Writer application and count the critical inversion events over time.
+As shown in Figure~\ref{fig:contention_exp}, these harmful preemptions occur frequently under realistic workloads.
 While systems like Parrot~\cite{parrot} and Autellix~\cite{autellix} are workflow-aware, their optimizations operate at the request level, agnostic to the fine-grained \KVC contention between individual agents.
-It optimizes the order and batching of requests but does not manage the underlying memory allocation.
+They optimize the order and batching of requests but do not manage the underlying memory allocation.
 Consequently, even with an optimal schedule, a high-throughput, non-critical task group identified by Parrot could still occupy GPU memory and inadvertently cause the eviction of a latency-sensitive, critical agent's \KVC.
 This exposes a fundamental limitation: scheduling optimization alone cannot solve memory contention.